-Our friends, and fellow sailors on S/V Rigel had run aground near the Royal Motor yacht club earlier in the day.
-After a stressful afternoon, they called us just after dark saying they were heading past our mooring.
+Some friends of ours had run aground near the Royal Motor yacht club earlier in the day, and after a stressful afternoon, they called us just after dark saying they were heading past our mooring.
 Within 5 min’s they were rafted up for a hot chocolate and baileys to calm their nerves, while we laughed over stories of running aground.
 It’s great to be able to share these stories with fellow sailors, land based friends just look at us like we are mad 🙂

 There is an old adage; there are only two sailors who never ran aground – the one that never left port and the one that was an atrocious liar…eventually , if you play around in boats for long enough you will run aground.
 Best you can do is hope for a soft landing!